Lorelei and the Laser Eyes: Development

+According to Flesser, the decision to implement a one-button control system arose from a desire to deemphasize dexterity and increase accessibility for all audiences.
+Additionally, the development team was drawn to this unconventional form, and believed it "interesting... to try to sort of find a new solution."
+This design influenced the game's structure, which Flesser described as an "always-forward, never-backward" design where players were forced to commit to their decisions.
+Lorelei and the Laser Eyes was inspired by a variety of films, particularly of the silent film genre, including Last Year at Marienbad, as well as the novel The Magus.

 In March 2020, Annapurna Interactive and Simogo announced a multi-year agreement to publish Simogo's games further after the success of Sayonara Wild Hearts in 2019.
 During the Nintendo Direct Mini: Partner Showcase in June 2022, the game was officially revealed.
 While the game was set to be released in 2023, an update during the Annapurna Interactive Showcase in June 2023 reveals the game delayed with a cyphered message around its launch.
 The release date was finally revealed later during the Indie World Showcase in April 2024 with the game being set to launch on May 16, 2024.

+Lorelei and the Laser Eyes was released for Nintendo Switch 2 on April 23, 2026.